LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 # Lab 1
 ## AWS Account and Log in
 ### [1] Log into an IAM user account created for you on AWS.
-After receiving the email with original login cridentials, I logged-in and reseted my password accordingly.
+To start with, I received an email with the initial login credentials for my IAM user account.
+After navigating to the AWS login portal, I successfully logged in using these credentials and promptly reset my password as instructed.
 ![enter image description here](http://127.0.0.1/assets/lab1-1.png)

 ### [2] Search and open Identity Access Management